If your dog's got that seasonal itch, you might be dealing with dog fleas.

 This gentle formula uses coconut oil, lanolin, aloe, and oatmeal to help soothe angry skin and is suitable for sensitive types.
 It is recommended to use the shampoo monthly for residual problems and weekly for severe cases.
 Medicated shampoo kills fleas on dogs and removes flea dirt to control infestations.

 The last thing you want after getting rid of the fleas is for them to come back because you didn't get them all!
 Killing adult fleas, larvae, and eggs is challenging, but it is doable.
 Shampoo kills fleas fast, and many dogs respond well to the soothing spa-like treatment.

 2. Diatomaceous Earth

 Baie Run Diatomaceous Earth is odourless and non-staining and can be applied to an affected area.
 However, when fleas or other bugs crawl over the powder, it destroys their exoskeleton and kills them.

-3. Flea Treatment
+3. Flea Treatments

-They contain ingredients that not only rid your pet of fleas but also inhibit the eggs from hatching, causing them to die off and halt the life cycle.
+They contain ingredients that not only rid your dog of fleas but also inhibit the eggs from hatching, causing them to die off and halt the life cycle.
 The topical medications also work for preventing fleas in your dog's coat.

 3. Oatmeal Treatment